samrosereed/samrosereed.github.io/essays/aiReflection.md

 - AI was helpful when I ran into problems installing software.

 ## III.
 Impact on Learning and Understanding:
-The incorporation of AI in ICS 314 has impacted my learning and understanding in a positive way.
-AI-driven tools like Co-Pilot played a helpful role in honing my coding skills.
+The incorporation of AI in ICS 314 has impacted my learning and understanding in a generally positive way.
+AI-driven tools like ChatGpt and Github Co-Pilot played a helpful role in honing my coding skills.
 The instant code suggestions and completion features not only expedited coding but also began to really help me understand the code.

 The application of AI in ICS 314 has challenged my understanding of software engineering concepts in a positive way.
-By introducing AI as a collaborative partner in the learning process, I have been prompted to critically evaluate and refine my understanding, recognizing intricacies of real-world software development scenarios.
+By introducing AI as a collaborative partner in the learning process, I have been prompted to critically evaluate and refine my understanding of software development engineering.

 ## IV.
 Practical Applications:
+Anecdotally, at my internship this summer, I was surprised to find that the software team utilized AI regularly to help them problem solve.

 ## V. Challenges and Opportunities:
 While the incorporation of AI in ICS 314 has brought numerous benefits, it has not been without its challenges.
 One notable challenge is the potential over-reliance on AI tools, leading to a passive learning experience.
 Balancing the use of AI as a supplementary tool rather than a substitute for active engagement remains a crucial consideration.